 1875: Gabriel Lippmann's PhD thesis, presented to the Sorbonne today, was on electro-capillarity

 1875: In Odessa, Joseph Grubman and Flora Franckman gave birth to Adolph Joseph Grubman, the husband of Minnie Freid who arrived in the United States in 1887 after which he worked as a jeweler and master machinist before attending NYU, passing the bar, serving in leadership roles at various Jewish organizations including assistant superintendent and had master of the Hebrew Sheltering Guardian Society Orphan Asylum in New York, assistant superintendent of the Educational Alliance in New York Vice President of B’nai B’rith’s Liberty lodge, Number 550.

-1876: In New Haven, CT, Mark Fisher and his wife gave birth to Henry M. Fisher the graduate of Yale and HUC who became the Rabbi of Congregation Beth Israel in Atlantic City.
+1876: In New Haven, CT, Mark Fisher and his wife gave birth to Henry M. Fisher the graduate of Yale and HUC and the husband of the former Madeline Schubart who became the Rabbi of Congregation Beth Israel in Atlantic City.

 1877: Henry Ward Beecher, a friend of Joseph Seligman's, preached a sermon against anti-Semitism.
 Beecher was the father of Harriet Beecher Stowe, author of Uncle Tom's Cabin.
 He was an ardent abolitionist and a champion of what today we would call civil rights.
 Despite this appeal to reason, the policy of social discrimination soon became widespread.
 Though the Grand Union Hotel was not the first incident in the U.S., it received a great amount of publicity.
 Seligman was a renowned philanthropist and helped the Union cause during the Civil War.
 In recognition, President Grant offered him the post of Secretary of Treasury.